satra/cannabis-paper/README.md

 3. Install the following:
   * singularity: Singularity 3.9.5
   * hcp tools: Connectome Workbench v1.2.3
+4. Install the necessary R packages noted in the R scripts

 _Note that the path the containers and installations will need to be changed depending on where you keep yours!_